-They also had a strong sense of honour, especially in battle.
-To be bold and show courage in a battle gave a Celtic man honour and a high reputation.
+They also had a strong sense of honor, especially in battle.
+To be bold and show courage in a battle gave a Celtic man honor and a high reputation.
 However, unlike times to come in the future, in this Iron Age it was the aristocracy who fought in battle.
 Peasants and people of a lower class were not forced to fight or take part in battle, but to stay on their farming plots and act as slaves for their King.

 - The celts – knowth.com

 - La Tene Chronology and the Celtic Warrior by Nathan Bell – gallicobelgae.org